GLOSSARY

 EQUAL CREDIT OPPORTUNITY ACT

-A federal law prohibiting creditors from discriminating against credit applicants on the basis of race, color, religion, national origin, sex, marital status, age, because an applicant receives income from a public assistance program, or because an applicant has in good faith exercised any right under the Consumer Credit Protection Act.
+A federal law that prohibits Creditors from discriminating against Credit Applicants on the basis of race, color, religion, national origin, sex, marital status, age, because an Applicant receives income from a public assistance program, or because an Applicant has in good faith exercised any right under the Consumer Credit Protection Act.

 ESCROW